 The decryption architecture developed by Nubeva delivers amazing features and advantages: Nubeva’s TLS decryption architecture supports all forms, protocols, ciphers of TLS/SSL.
 It is extensible to future changes due to signature rule based key extraction model.
 It works for native host apps, containers, client and server side sessions.

 The key agent is available as a container, native linux, or soon Windows Schannel versions.
 It is completely scalable from 1 to 100,000+ monitored sources with Tbps-capable throughput.

 Nubeva TLS decryption works with any packet brokering/packet source system that outputs VXLAN packets to the decryptor.
 It works with any cloud or cloud computing environment.
 The soft decryptor works with any tool or monitoring system.

 There are no application or code changes required.

 There are no VPNs to setup or manage for transport of cleartext.

 The extracted final keys can work with any other system that can read your keys and your packet captures (e.g. Wireshark).

-Nubeva Prisms TLS presents a new architecture and approach to go with new encryption, new application architectures and new scale of computing.
+Nubeva TLS decryption presents a new architecture and approach to go with new encryption, new application architectures and new scale of computing.